-Tailings can be stored in a variety of ways: which way depends on numerous factors, for instance the local topography, how much rainfall an area gets, whether there is regular or irregular seismic activity recorded, the type of mineral being mined and how close the mine is to populated areas.
+Tailings can be stored in a variety of ways: which way depends on numerous factors, for instance the local topography, how much rainfall an area gets, whether there is regular or irregular seismic activity recorded, the type of metal or mineral being mined and how close the mine is to populated areas.
 There is no one-size-fits-all solution, each tailings storage facility is unique.

 Identifying the most appropriate method of tailings construction is important to ensure the safe and sustainable operation of a facility.
-Tailings storage facilities follow one of three wall construction designs: these are downstream, upstream and centreline.
+Tailings storage facilities follow one of three wall construction designs: downstream, upstream and centreline.

 Downstream designs start with an impervious starter dam.
 Tailings are then discharged into the dam and as the embankment is raised, each new wall is constructed and supported on top of the downstream slope of the previous section, so the dam crest moves downstream with each raise.
 The downstream design was developed for areas with seismic activity and high rainfall or water collection.

 Upstream construction begins with a starter dam.
 The tailings are then discharged into the facility where they form a tailings beach.
 The deposited tailings adjacent to the dam wall is allowed to drain and then can be compacted to be used to form the foundation for subsequent levels of the wall as the dam is raised.
 As such, the crest of the dam moves upstream with each raise.

 Upstream tailings dams need to be raised slowly, to allow the solid tailings time to dry and consolidate enough to support a new level of the dam.
 These are suitable for facilities in areas of low rainfall and low seismic activity.